dialogueone-dev/IT-documentation/Product_documentations/visma_time/Projects/new_sub_project.md

 - Database development
 - Database maintenance

+> It is recommended to copy and paste the above sub-projects to Visma Time to ensure consistency in spelling and capitalization.

 > [!NOTE]
 > Since sub-projects refer to tasks/processes, the naming of sub-projects should, as much as possible, follow this convention.
 This means that the sub-project's name should be an activity that can be performed, such as "Calling" or "Project Development."